Hudson Valley Horrors Roller Derby

 Hudson Valley Horrors Roller Derby (HVHRD) is a women's flat track roller derby league based in Hyde Park, New York.
 Founded in 2006, the league consists of two teams which compete against teams from other leagues.
 Hudson Valley is a member of the Women's Flat Track Derby Association (WFTDA).

+History

+Hudson Valley Horrors Roller Derby was founded in 2006 by Jeshurun Nickerson, also known as Rxy Ramalotte.
+After Nickerson watched the A&E show Rollergirls.
+With the help of co-founder Karen Locker (Scarlet Bloodletter) flyers were created and distributed throughout their local community.
+The first league practice drew in eleven skaters, and regular practices ensued from that point on.

+After a year of training, HVHRD hosted its first exhibition bout in February 2007 on a makeshift rink under a bridge.
+Its first bout against another team was a few months later in June 2007 against Pioneer Valley Roller Derby.

+By 2009, the league had enough skaters to establish two travel teams, the Horrors being the league's A team and the zomBsquad as a B team.
+The growth lead to a men's team being formed and a junior team, the Frightmares.

+The league was accepted into the Women's Flat Track Derby Association Apprentice Program in November 2009, and became a full WFTDA member in December 2010.

 The league describes itself as "the world's first non-urban, flat-track women's roller derby league".
-Founded in 2006, it held its first home bout in June 2007, against Pioneer Valley Roller Derby.

-The league was accepted into the Women's Flat Track Derby Association Apprentice Program in November 2009, and became a full member of the WFTDA in December 2010.
-It has close links with the Hudson Valley Frightmares junior roller derby league.